rnov/tx-parser/readme.md

     - `data`: Contains the data structures of the block and transaction response.
     - `config`: Shared logic and structures for the configuration of the project.

-The project is structured in a way that it could easily extend support for other functionalities(cli,code) as described:
-`Expose public interface for external usage either via code or command line or rest api that will include supported list of operations defined in the Parser interface`.

 ### Notes

-- Followed all the points in `limitations` described in the task, the only external packages are for the mux and config loading.
-- Followed the advice regarding time, simplicity and guidance (not production ready), therefore things like graceful shutdown, logging, metrics, tests, etc. are not implemented or greatly simplified.
 - `/subscribe` is a PUT request because it's idempotent and can return `200` regardless of the address being already subscribed or not, that way we avoid complex logic of returning different status codes that would require a POST request.
     Not a fan of this approach, but it's a tradeoff for simplicity.